ps2420/melanoma-detection-assignment/README.md

-# Deep Learning - Melanoma Detectoin Assignment
+# Deep Learning - Melanoma Detection Assignment
 > Melanoma is a type of skin cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 Repository contains a deep learning cnn model that can predict if skin cancer is Melanoma.

 ## Business Objective